Famous Guitarists & Their Guitars

 Rickenbacker 12-string: George Harrison, Tom Petty, Roger McGuinn

 Airline/Supro Resoglas: J.B.
-Hutto, Jack White
+Hutto, Jack White, PJ Harvey

 Epiphone Riviera/Sheraton: John Lennon, Otis Rush, George Harrison, John Lee Hooker